 ITU-T has promulgated a number of standards for digital transmission, starting from the foundational standard for digital representation of telephone speech at 64 kbit/s.
 This is actually a two-edged cornerstone because the standard specifies two different methods to digitise speech: A-law and µ-law.
-Both use the same sampling frequency (8 kHz) and the same number of bits/sample (8) but two different non-linear quantisation characteristics to take into account the logarithmic sensitivity of the ear to audio intensity.
-Broadly speaking, µ-law is used in North America and Japan and A-law is used in the rest of the world.
+Both use the same sampling frequency (8 kHz) and the same number of bits/sample (8) but two different non-linear quantisation characteristics that take into account the logarithmic sensitivity of the ear to audio intensity.
+Broadly speaking, µ-law used to be the method of choice in North America and Japan and A-law in the rest of the world.

-While any telephone subscriber can technically communicate with any other telephone subscriber in the world, there are differences on how the communication is actually set up.
-If the two subscribers wishing to communicate belong to the same local switch they are directly connected via that switch.
-If they belong to different switches, they are connected through a long-distance link where a number of telephone channels are “multiplexed” together.
-The size of the multiplexer depends on the likelihood that a subscriber belonging to switch A will want to connect to a subscriber belonging to switch B at the same time.
-This pattern is then repeated through a hierarchy of switches.
+While any telephone subscriber could technically communicate with any other telephone subscriber in the world, there were differences on how the communication was actually set up.
+If the two subscribers wishing to communicate belonged to the same local switch, they were directly connected via that switch.
+If they belonged to different switches, they were connected through a long-distance link where a number of telephone channels were “multiplexed” together.
+The size of the multiplexer depended on the likelihood that a subscriber belonging to switch A wanted to connect to a subscriber belonging to switch B at the same time.
+This pattern was then repeated through a hierarchy of switches.
+Today, with the general use of the Internet Protocols, things are different but the basic idea is the same.

-When telephony was analogue, multiplexers were implemented using a Frequency Division Multiplexing (FDM) technique where each telephone channel was assigned a 4 kHz slice.
-The hierarchical architecture of the network did not change with the use of digital techniques.
-The difference was in the technique used, Time Division Multiplexing (TDM) instead of FDM.
-In TDM a given period of time is assigned to the transmission of 8 bits of a sample of a telephone channel, followed by a sample of the next telephone channel, etc. Having made different choices at the starting point, Europe and USA (with Japan also asserting their difference with yet another multiplexing hierarchy) kept on doing so with the selection of different transmission multiplexers: the primary USA multiplexer has 24 speech channels – also called Time Slots (TS) – in the multiplexer, plus 8 kbit/s of other data for a total bitrate of 1,544 kbit/s.
-The primary European multiplexer has 30 speech channels plus two non-speech channels for a total bitrate of 2,048 kbit/s.
+When telephony was analogue, multiplexers were implemented using a Frequency Division Multiplexing technique where each telephone channel was assigned a 4 kHz slice.
+The hierarchical architecture of the network did not change with the introduction of digital techniques.
+The difference was in the technique used, Time instead of Frequency Division Multiplexing instead.
+With this technique, a given period of time wass assigned to the transmission of 8 bits of a speech sample of a telephone channel, followed by a sample of the next telephone channel, etc. Having made different choices at the starting point, Europe and USA (with Japan also asserting their difference with yet another multiplexing hierarchy) kept on doing so with the selection of different transmission multiplexers: the primary USA multiplexer had 24 speech channels – also called Time Slots – in the multiplexer, plus 8 kbit/s of other data for a total bitrate of 1,544 kbit/s.
+The primary European multiplexer had 30 speech channels plus two non-speech channels for a total bitrate of 2,048 kbit/s.

-While both forms of multiplexing do the job they are expected to do, the structure of the 1,544 kbit/s multiplex is a bit clumsy, with 8 kbit/s inserted in an ad hoc fashion in the 1,536 kbit/s of the 24 TSs.
-Instead, the structure of the 2,048 kbit/s is cleaner because the zero-th TS (TS 0) carries synchronisation, the 16th TS (TS 16) is used for network signalling purposes and the remaining 30 TSs carry the speech channels.
+While both forms of multiplexing did the job they were expected to do, the structure of the 1,544 kbit/s multiplex was a bit clumsy, with 8 kbit/s inserted in an ad hoc fashion in the 1,536 kbit/s of the 24 Time Slots.
+Instead, the structure of the 2,048 kbit/s is cleaner because the zero-th Time Slot (TS 0) carries synchronisation, the 16th TS (TS 16) is used for network signalling purposes and the remaining 30 TSs carry the speech channels.
 The American transmission hierarchy is 1.5/6/45 Mbit/s and the European hierarchy is 2/8/34/140 Mbit/s.

-The decision to bifurcate was a deliberate decision of the European PTT Administrations, each having strong links with national manufacturers (at least two of them, as was the policy at that time, so as to retain a form of competition in procurement), who feared that, by adopting a worldwide standard for digital speech and multiplexing, their industries would succumb to the more advanced American manufacturing industry.
-These different communication standards notwithstanding, the ability of end-users to communicate is not affected because speech was digitised only for the purpose of core network transmission, while end-user devices continued to receive and transmit analogue speech.
+The decision to bifurcate was a deliberate decision of the European PTT Administrations, each having strong links with national manufacturers (actually two of them, as was the policy at that time, so as to retain a form of competition in procurement), as they feared that, by adopting a worldwide standard for digital speech and multiplexing, their industries would succumb to the more advanced American industry.
+These different communication standards notwithstanding, the ability of end-users to communicate was not affected because speech was digitised only for the purpose of core network transmission, while end-user devices continued to receive and transmit analogue speech.

 The development of Group 3 facsimile was driven by the more enlightened approach of providing an End-To-End (E2E) interoperable solution.
 This is not surprising because the “service-oriented” portions of the telcos and related manufacturers, many of which were not typical telco manufacturers, were the driving force for this standard that sought to open up new services.
-The system is used even today, althought with a downward trend, after some 40 years of existence, with hundreds million devices sold.
+The system is scarcely used today but hundreds million devices were sold.

 The dispersed world of television standards found its unity again – sort of – when the CCIR approved Recommendations 601 and 656 related to digital television.
 Almost unexpectedly, agreement was found on a universal sampling frequency of 13.5 MHz for luminance and 6.75 MHz for the colour difference signals.
-By specifying a single sampling frequency, NTSC and PAL/SECAM can be represented by a bitstream with an integer number of samples per second, per frame and per line.
-The number of active samples is 720 for Y (luminance) lines and 360 for U and V (colour difference signals) lines.
-This format is also called 4:2:2 where the three numbers represent the ratio of the Y:U:V sampling frequencies.
-This sort of reunification, however, was achieved only in the studio where Recommendation 656 is mostly confined because 216 Mbit/s is a very high bitrate, even by today’s standard.
+By specifying a single sampling frequency, NTSC and PAL/SECAM could be represented by a bitstream with an integer number of samples per second, per frame and per line.
+The number of active samples is 720 for Y (luminance) lines and 360 for U and V (colour difference signals) lines for a television system with a 4/3 aspect ratio (width/height).
+This format was also called 4:2:2 where the three numbers represent the ratio of the Y:U:V (luminance and two chrominance signals) sampling frequencies.
+This sort of reunification, however, was achieved only in the studio where Recommendation 656 was latgely confined because 216 Mbit/s was such a high bitrate.
 Recommendations 601 and 656 are linked to Recommendation 657, the digital video recorder standard known as D1.
-While this format has not been very successful market-wise, it played a fundamental role in the picture coding community because it was the first device available on the market that enabled storage, exchange and display of video without the degradation introduced by analogue storage devices.
+While this format was not very successful market-wise, it played a fundamental role in the picture coding community because it was the first device available on the market that enabled storage, exchange and display of digital video compression results without the degradation introduced by analogue storage devices.

 ITU-T also promulgated several standards for compressed speech and video.
-One of them is the 1.5/2 Mbit/s videoconference standard of the “H.100 series”, currently no longer in use, but nevertheless important because it was the first international standard for a digital audio-visual communication terminal.
+One of them was the 1.5/2 Mbit/s videoconference standard of the “H.100 series”, important because it was the first international standard for a digital audio-visual communication terminal.
 This transmission system was originally developed by a European collaborative project called COST 211 (COST stands for Collaboration Scientifique et Technique and 211 stands for area 2 – telecommunication, project no. 11) in which I represented Italy.

-It was a remarkable achievement because the project designed a complete terminal capable of transmitting audio, video, facsimile and other data, including End-to-End signaling.
+It was a remarkable achievement because the project designed a complete terminal capable of transmitting audio, video, facsimile and other data, including End-to-End signalling.
 The video coding, very primitive if seen with today’s eyes, was a full implementation of a DPCM-based Conditional Replenishment scheme.
 My group at CSELT developed one of the four prototypes, the other three being those of British Telecom, Deutsche Telekom and France Telecom (these three companies had different names at that time, because they were government-run monopolies).
 The prototypes were tested for interoperability using 2 Mbit/s links over communication satellites, another first.
-The CSELT prototype was an impressive two 6U racks made of Medium Scale Integration (MSI) and Large Scale Integration (LSI) circuits that even contained a specially-designed Very Large Scale Integration (VLSI) circuit for change detection that used the “advanced” – for the late 1970s – 4 µm geometry!
+The CSELT prototype was an impressive two 6U racks made of Medium Scale Integration and Large Scale Integration circuits that even contained a specially-designed Very Large Scale Integration (VLSI) circuit for change detection that used the “advanced” – for the late 1970s – 4 µm geometry!
+With the numbers running nowadays that are smaller by 3 orders of magnitude, these results look risible, but we are talking of some 45 years ago.

-Videoconferencing, international by definition because it served the needs of business relations trying to replace long-distance travel with a less time-consuming alternative, was soon confronted with the need to deal with the incompatibilities of television standards and transmission rates that nationally-oriented policies had built over the years.
+Videoconferencing, international by definition because it served the needs of business relations trying to replace long-distance travel with a less time- and energy-consuming alternative, was soon confronted with the need to deal with the incompatibilities of television standards and transmission rates that nationally-oriented policies had built over the decades.
 Since COST 211 was a European project, the original development assumed that video was PAL and transmission rate was 2,048 kbit/s.
 The former assumption had an important impact on the design of the codec, starting from the size of the frame memory.

 By the time the work was being completed, however, it was belatedly “realised” that the world had different television standards and different transmission systems.
 A solution was required, unless every videoconference rooms in the world was equipped with cameras and monitors of the same standard – PAL – clearly wishful thinking.
 Unification of video standards is something that had been achieved – for safety reasons – in the aerospace domain, where all television equipment is NTSC, but it was not something that would ever happen in the fragmented business world of telecommunication terminals and certainly not in the USA where even importing non-NTSC equipment was illegal at that time.